 As you learned, quad development requires volume and a lot of time under tension.
 The following are some exercises and techniques that can help you build big quads.

 You can use a stationary bike or an elliptical if you are a beginner, or one of those exercise bikes with back support if you’re a senior or have an injury and can’t perform some of the exercises we mention.

 One of the outstanding squat benefits is that it’s a great compound, functional, and strength-building exercise.
 However, since the regular squat involves numerous muscles and doesn’t just target the quads is not the best quad-building exercise.

 Sometimes you must stop a set of squats prematurely because your lower back, hamstring, or lungs give out before your quads do.

 The following are some ways to do squats to enhance quad activation:

-The following are some ways to do leg presses for bigger quads:
+The following are some ways to do leg press workout for massive quads:

 Bulgarian Split Squats